quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Response to Out-of-Order Packets {#out-of-order}

-As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgement without delay when it receives an ack-eliciting packet either:
+As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, an endpoint is expected to send an acknowledgement without delay when it receives an ack-eliciting packet either:

  * when the received packet has a packet number less than another ack-eliciting packet that has been received, or